automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Valdoraptor.md

 # Valdoraptor
-## Description: This early "bird mimic" dinosaur lived in England.
+## This early "bird mimic" dinosaur lived in England.